ajlopez/AjGenesisNode-Flask/README.md

-# AjGenesisNode Django
+# AjGenesisNode Flask

-AjGenesisNode Django tasks and templates, to generate web sites using Django.
+AjGenesisNode Flask tasks and templates, to generate web sites using Flask.
 WIP.

 ## Setup

 Install [Node.js](http://nodejs.org).

-Install globally latests version of AjGenesis for Node, Entity and Django modules:
+Install globally latests version of AjGenesis for Node, Entity and Flask modules:
 ```
 npm install ajgenesis -g
 npm install ajgenesisnode-entity -g
 npm install ajgenesisnode-model -g
-npm install ajgenesisnode-django -g
+npm install ajgenesisnode-flask -g
 ```

 ## Quick start

 In any directory, create an application
 ```
-ajgenesis django:create demo
+ajgenesis flask:create demo
 cd demo
 ```

-The AjGenesis `django` module is installed automatically from `ajgenesisnode-django`, if it is not already installed.
+The AjGenesis `flask` module is installed automatically from `ajgenesisnode-flask`, if it is not already installed.

 The new directory has subdirectories: